Block Paving Driveway Guide

 Building Regulations or Planning Permission Approval for Driveway Block Paving

-If you are confused at all as to whether your particular driveway will need planning permission, you should check with your local authority before beginning the work.
+If you are unsure at any stage, it’s always safest to check with your local planning authority before starting the work.

 How to Clean and Maintain Block Paving

 There are several steps you can take to clean and maintain your block paving driveway.
-Below is a list of things you can do to keep your block paving driving in the best possible condition:
+Below is a list of things you can do to keep your block paved driveway in the best possible condition:

 Using Soapy Water